Prehistory of Iran: Bronze Age

 One of the earliest civilizations in Iranian plateau was the Jiroft culture in southeastern Iran in the province of Kerman.
 It is one of the most artifact-rich archaeological sites in the Middle East.
 Archaeological excavations in Jiroft led to the discovery of several objects belonging to the 4th millennium BC.
 There is a large quantity of objects decorated with highly distinctive engravings of animals, mythological figures, and architectural motifs.
 The objects and their iconography are unlike anything ever seen before by archeologists.
 Many are made from chlorite, a gray-green soft stone; others are in copper, bronze, terracotta, and even lapis lazuli.
-Recent excavations at the sites have produced the world's earliest inscription which pre-dates Mesopotamian inscriptions.
+Some Iranian archeologists believe the discovered inscription is the most ancient script found so far, predating these others, and that the Elamite written language originated in Jiroft, where the writing system developed first and was then spread across the country.

 There are records of numerous other ancient civilizations on the Iranian Plateau before the emergence of Iranian peoples during the Early Iron Age.
 The Early Bronze Age saw the rise of urbanization into organized city states and the invention of writing (the Uruk period) in the Near East.
 While Bronze Age Elam made use of writing from an early time, the Proto-Elamite script remains undeciphered, and records from Sumer pertaining to Elam are scarce.

+Russian historian Igor M. Diakonoff stated that the modern inhabitants of Iran are descendants of mainly non-Indo-European groups, more specifically of pre-Iranic inhabitants of the Iranian Plateau: "It is the autochthones of the Iranian plateau, and not the Proto-Indo-European tribes of Europe, which are, in the main, the ancestors, in the physical sense of the word, of the present-day Iranians."